Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 !!!
 Warning

-    We recommend using Databricks deployments for development and demonstration purposes only.
+    We recommend using Databricks deployments for testing or demonstration purposes only.

 In the current section we consider the following as prerequisites: